Author Messages with Flex

 - Add support for your own messages using the Flex Code Editor

-Go to FlexLang in the upper left corner
+- Go to FlexLang in the top navigation bar

 Namespace::PackageName